 Sharon’s sample cloth has a sewn tubular band and cross knit looped edging.
 She also applied coil stitches to one end which is the embellishment that Bolivian weavers sometimes use to decorate the bottom edge of their chuspas.

 Weaving in Betty’s studio is the closest thing you can get to being outdoors with its floor-to-ceiling windows and skylight.

 During my stay a group of us went to the meeting of the Portland Handweavers Guild where Rosalie Nielson presented A Cacophony of Kumihimo….a talk on the history of these braids in Japan and her own personal explorations with the techniques.

 Next stop… Seattle…. to re-connect with people I had met at ANWG in 2013 and Braids 2012 as well as to meet new weavers.
-Marilyn had taken my Andean Pebble Weave class at ANWG and hosted me for a two-day Basics class.
+Marilyn had woven Andean Pebble Weave with me at ANWG and invited me to weave for two days with some beginners.
 I had a talented group of tablet weavers who slid very easily into the basics of backstrap loom operation and basic patterning techniques.
 John, a skilled braider and ply-splitter, decided to try his hands at weaving.
 His wife Stacey quickly settled into it and both she and Lynn found themselves very much at home on the floor while the others were happy to stay in chairs.